RyanSyme/house-of-sock/README.md

         os.environ.setdefault('STRIPE_WH_SECRET_CH', '<enviroment-variable-here>')
         os.environ.setdefault('STRIPE_WH_SECRET_SUB', '<enviroment-variable-here>')

-    -  To ensure appropriate security measures a `SECRET_KEY` can be randomly generated using [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) or a similar website.
+    -  To ensure the appropriate level of security measures a `SECRET_KEY` can be randomly generated using [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) or a similar website.

 -  `DEVELOPMENT` should be set to `1` and is entered into `settings.py` logic to ensure file is dynamic between local and remote setups
 - `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` values are obatined from the [Stripe](https://dashboard.stripe.com/register) website